 How do we identify students that have SEND and how do we assess their needs?

-Students are assessed when they join us in terms of their baseline reading and spelling ages.
-They are monitored in class by their teachers and any difficulty is reported or referred to the Inclusion manager/SenCo who will arrange for more evidence to be collected to assess the needs a student may have and the nature of the difficulty.
+Students are assessed when they join us in terms of their baseline literacy and numeracy standardised scores, as well as spelling ages.
+They are monitored in class by their teachers and any difficulty is reported or referred to the SENCO who will arrange for more evidence to be collected to assess the needs a student may have and the nature of the difficulty.
 Some students may have ‘screening tests’ which help to inform us as to whether students need more specialist or focussed intervention.
 We have transition visits to all feeder primary schools to identify students transferring to Epping St. John’s and consideration is then given about what intervention will be offered.
 We commission BMAT’s resident Educational Psychologist as well as a local Educational Psychologist to work with us to undertake more comprehensive assessments.
 We also have trained counsellors on site to work with our students.

 How do we assess and review how well students are doing in relation to the outcomes expected of them?
 How are parents and young people involved in this?